SAP-archive/teched2020-DEV161/exercises/ex6/README.md

 6. A file compare editor with both files opens.
     <br><br>![](images/2020-10_BAS_ui5-yaml_Compare-3_.jpg)<br><br>

-    >Tip 1: The order you selected the files affects which file appears on the left and which file appears on the right.
+    >Tip 1: The order you selected the files affects which file appears on the left (the file selected second) and which file appears on the right (the file selected first).

     >Tip 2: Hovering your mouse over the tab's title provides a tooltip that indicates which file is opened where.